Getting Content into Canvas

 There are four ways you can get content into Canvas.
 Choose one or use a combination:

-1. Use the Migrated Archive in Canvas: If you taught in 2022 or 2023 using Sakai, that content is now available as an archive site in Canvas.
-Find your archived courses in Canvas, review and clean up the migrated materials, and copy any of them you want into your official Canvas course for the semester.
+- Use the Migrated Archive in Canvas: If you taught in 2022, 2023, or Spring 2024 using Sakai, that content is now available as an archive site in Canvas.
+Find your archived courses in Canvas, review and clean up the migrated materials, and copy any of them you want into your official Canvas course for the term.

 Transition Tips